iNKORE-NET/Translations/namespaces/site-home/content/community/article/rules-common.en-us.md

 **No Spamming or Disruptive Behavior**: Avoid excessive messaging, frequent image posting, irrelevant links, inciting drama, personal attacks, toxic remarks, or harassment.

-**No External Sharing**: Do not <u>screenshot or share chat logs</u> outside the community to provoke conflict or public discussion when not approved by the admins and other involved members.
+**No External Sharing**: Do not <span style="color:red;">screenshot or share chat logs <u>(including forwarding, screenshots, etc. of group chat history)</u> <u>outside the community (such as to other groups, other forums, etc.)</u></span> to provoke conflict or public discussion when not approved by the admins and other involved members.
 We are not responsible for anything members share outside the group.
 If you have seen anyone sharing chat logs to other groups or platforms, please report it to the admins.
 You will be rewarded for your help, and the person who shared the chat logs will be <u>immediately banned</u>.

 **Keep Conflicts In-House**: Any <u>disputes or disagreements</u> that do not have a positive impact on our company, it's services or products, most members in the group, or the development of humanity and technology should be resolved privately.
 Do not involve other members or admins unless necessary.
 Doxxing, threatening, or blackmailing is strictly prohibited.

 **Mind Your Energy**: Negativity should be respected, however, spreading it around is really not cool.
 Keep it to yourself.
 Treat everyone, including staff, <u>with respect and kindness</u>.

-**Every Inch Counts**: No <u>spamming, or sending the same and meaningless messages</u> (like some stickers, etc.; also those repeaters, where one person says something and then a bunch of people follow up saying the same thing).
+**Every Inch Counts**: No <span style="color:red;">spamming, or sending the same and meaningless messages</span> (like long essays or repetitive "666", "666666", "666666666", and some stickers, etc.; also those <span style="color:red;">repeaters, where one person says something and then a bunch of people follow up saying the same thing</span>).
 The screen space is public and limited, it's not your home, you can't just take it.
 Boring spamming will only waste the time of those who are really looking for information, and make the group chaotic.
 Also, please do not split one message into multiple messages, this will make the group messy, please try to express the complete meaning in one message.

 ## 2. Content Standards